ECDSA256V-IP Demo Instruction

 4.2 NIST Test Vector Verification

 In this test mode, users can validate the ECDSA256V-IP using standardized NIST test vectors in RSP format.
-The system receives input parameters through the serial console, following the format used in the NIST test vector files.
+The system receives input line-by-line through the terminal, following the structure used in the NIST test vector files.

 During the process, the demo parses the test cases from user input.
 If a group of test cases matches the supported curves (P-256) and hash algorithm (SHA-256), up to 10 test cases will be stored.
 For each test case, the public key and signature are provided to the ECDSA256V-IP, while the message is hashed by software before being used as input to the IP core.